axept/open-parse/README.md

 * [Reindex.io](https://www.reindex.io/docs/) - Commercial BaaS platform with GraphQL API
 * [Serverless](https://github.com/serverless/serverless) - Hmm?

+Would you like get some features from solutions above?
+[Ask me](https://github.com/StartupMakers/open-parse/issues/new) or create a Pull Request.

 # Contribution

 Are you ready to make the world better?